-These employer obligations need to be handled properly from day one or else the family is exposing itself to financial and legal risk.
+These employer obligations need to be handled properly from day 1 or else the family is exposing themselves to financial and legal risk.
 Most families are under the impression they can drop this on their CPA at tax time and all will be fine.
 Unfortunately, by then, chances are they will have made numerous tax and labor law mistakes that will be costly and time-consuming to resolve.
 Additionally, they will probably have overlooked numerous opportunities to save money through dependent care tax breaks and non-taxable forms of compensation.
 Handled correctly, the tax breaks can offset most – if not all – of the employer tax cost.

 It’s the kind of stewardship that is the hallmark of the profession.

 Stephanie is the VP of Care.com HomePay, Provided by Breedlove.
 Care.com HomePay strives to offer everything busy families need, including tax preparation and filing, payroll management, HR and labor law guidance and expert support and advice.
 Stephanie received her BBA in Finance from the University of Texas and an MBA with concentrations in tax and marketing from the University of Houston and began a successful career as a financial analyst and consultant with Andersen Consulting.
 Today, Stephanie and the Care.com HomePay team have helped more than 55,000 families comply with the law.

 Should Your Firm Make an App for Clients?

 We live in a mobile world that is becoming increasingly so every day.
 Expectations are growing among mobile users that they should be able to do anything and communicate with anyone (including your firm) from the convenience of applications on their mobile devices.